Amulya601/Amulya601/README.md

 ---
 ## **PUBLICATIONS**
-🔍 INTERNET of THINGS for SMART APPLICATIONS at Parishodh Journal(https://app.box.com/s/107pca74uzupkd0s7aunap2lzkd7zr9p)
+🔍 INTERNET of THINGS for SMART APPLICATIONS at Parishodh Journal.

 ----
 ## **ACHEIVEMENTS**